 After you cut the bars, wrap each bar well in plastic wrap, then store them all in a freezer bag.
 Take them out and let them thaw in the fridge overnight when you’re ready for some more!

 Almost everyone puts their own spin on things like cookies – read on to see what you can customize!

 - Use a different kind of crust.
-I modified my almond flour shortbread cookies recipe to make the crust for these bars, but you could also use my low carb graham crackers as a crust.
+I modified my keto shortbread cookies recipe to make the crust for these bars, but you could also use my keto graham crackers as a crust.

 - Add fruit.
-A great way to add some extra low carb fruits to these low carb lemon bars would be to sprinkle the top with fresh raspberries or blueberries
+A great way to add some extra keto fruits to these keto lemon bars would be to sprinkle the top with fresh raspberries or blueberries

 - Want to add a little crunch?
-Consider mixing up chopped coconut, walnuts with erythritol for a delicious “crumb” topping, similar to my low carb apple crisp or low carb blueberry muffins!
+Consider mixing up chopped coconut, walnuts with erythritol for a delicious “crumb” topping, similar to my low carb apple crisp or keto blueberry muffins!

-- Place butter in the freezer for 30 minutes before starting.
+- Place butter (1 cup) in the freezer for 30 minutes before starting.

 - Grate the frozen butter with a box grater then place it back in the freezer for 10 minutes.

-- In a large bowl, combine the xanthan gum, almond flour, erythritol and lemon zest.
+- In a large bowl, combine the xanthan gum (1 teaspoon), almond flour (2 cups), erythritol (3/4 cup) and lemon zest (1 teaspoon).